Reviews

 How Does Point Pickup Compare to the Alternatives?

-The Point Pickup app is still a relatively new option when it comes to these delivery companies, but is this the right delivery platform for you?
+Point Pickup remains relatively new among delivery companies, but is this platform the right fit for you?

 point pickup competitor